-The early bird doesn’t just get the worm, it also gets the deals and avoids the stress!
+Once you have your ‘Need to Know’ list, you can start Christmas shopping early.
+The early bird doesn’t just get the worm, it also gets the best deals and avoids the stress!
 When it comes to Christmas shopping, the more you can get done now, the less you’ll need to do as the day inches closer and closer.
 This is especially true for Christmas when shops become crowded and shoppers go a little crazy.
 Avoid the masses, shop now!

 Shops stay open later now than ever before.
 This means that another good time to shop is after dinner.
 Most shopping centres will have extended hours during the holidays in particular which means you can hit the shops after the kids have been fed and tucked in.
 With them asleep, it’s easy for you to play Santa and get presents sorted (and get some time to yourself)!

 7. Online Shopping is Freaking Awesome

 Shopping online is another way to avoid the crowds and the stress that comes with them.
 However, if you are going to do your shopping online, you need to be prepared well in advance, just in case something goes wrong with shipping or if an item arrives and is not the right size or product.
 So if you’re reading this and it’s two weeks before Christmas, it’s probably too late!

 Even just doing your grocery shop online can save you loads of stress.
 Here’s where to do it:

 More Reading: 10 Best Online Shopping Sites to Get a Deal

 Let’s be honest, you will most likely have more than one list.
 You may have one list per family member as well as general lists for items like wrapping paper, Christmas tree decorations and food.
 Keep these lists in a diary or somewhere else safe so they aren’t either lost, or seen by people who shouldn’t see them.